roboto-ai/robologs-px4-actions/README.md

 The package currently includes the following Actions:

+- `px4_flight_review`: Generate flight review html plots for PX4 flights.
 - `tag_ulog`: Scan .ulg files for any errors and emit tags.
 - `ulog_to_csv`: Convert .ulg files to .csv files.
-- `px4_flight_review`: Generate interactive plots to analyze PX4 flights.

 # Prerequisites